EvilSpudBoy/lunar-lander/README.md

 - Level selector (top bar): Easy, Normal, Hard

 ## Run Locally
+Option 0 (no server):
+- Open `docs/index.html` directly in your browser.

 Option 1 (serve repo root, open `/docs`):
 - `python3 -m http.server 8000` then open `http://localhost:8000/docs/`

 Option 2 (serve only the site folder):
 - `cd docs && python3 -m http.server 8000` then open `http://localhost:8000/`

+Note: A server isn’t required for this project, but using one can help with consistent paths and testing in devtools.

 ## Features
 - Time-based physics with rotation/thrust, fuel consumption, and soft damping